what time of year can you buy pomegranate

 Seeding a pomegranate is super-easy!

 First, fill a medium size bowl with water.
-Put a half (or quarter) of a pomegranate in the bowl and cover it with water.
-The white pulp will float on top of the water after you pry the seeds out and allow them to fall to the bottom of the bowl.
-All that’s left to do is take out the pulp, extract the seeds from the water, and repeat with the remaining fruit.
+Place a pomegranate half (or quarter) in the bowl, submerged in the water.
+Pry the seeds out and let them fall to the bottom of the bowl — the white pulp will float on the top of the water.
+Now all you have to do is scoop out the pulp, remove the seeds from the water and repeat for the rest of the fruit.

 Welcome to pomegranate season!

 Yes, you can buy pre-seeded pomegranates.
 Personally, we don’t recommend this for a couple reasons.
-First off, pre-seeded pomegranates can get very pricey!
-Last week, we saw them at the store, and 4 ounces, or slightly more than half a cup of arils, cost $3.
-As a comparison, a fresh pomegranate was $1.
-29 and yields at least one cup of arils!.
+First, pre-seeded pomegranates can be ridiculously expensive!
+We were at the store last week and they were $3 for 4 ounces (a little over 1/2 cup of arils).
+As a comparison, a fresh pomegranate was $1.29 and yields at least one cup of arils!

-Furthermore, once they are seeded, pre-packaged arils don’t last very long.
-A few years ago, we purchased a package of pre-seeded arils from a nearby store, and the seeds were mushy and moldy in a matter of days.
+Also, the pre-packaged arils don’t last very long after they are seeded…we bought a package of pre-seeded arils from a local store a couple of years ago and the seeds were mushy and moldy within a couple of days.

 HOW to PLANT and GROW POMEGRANATES, plus WHEN to HARVEST, HOW to EAT, and what to do about BUGS